pip-services/pip-services-docs/content/en/golang/components/trace/operation_trace.md

 <span class="hide-title-link">

 #### Time
-The time when operation was executed
+Time when an operation was executed
 > **Time**: time.Time

 #### Source
-The source (context name)
+Source (context name)
 > **Source**: string

 #### Component
- The name of the component
+Name of the component
 > **Component**: string

 #### Operation
-The name of the executed operation
+Name of the executed operation
 > **Operation**: string

 #### CorrelationId
-The transaction id to trace execution through call chain.
+Transaction id used to trace execution through the call chain.
 > **CorrelationId**: string

 #### Duration